-Growing up in Austin, I’ve been steeped in technology from the start – we were either talking about tech, music, or BBQ basically (or the Texas Longhorn football team when there was something good to talk about).
+Growing up in Austin, I’ve been steeped in technology from the start – we were either talking about tech, music, or BBQ basically.
 And one of the things I heard was that “every company is a software company.”
 It apparently originated in Watts S. Humphrey’s book, Winning with Software: An Executive Strategy, but was repeated in 2015 by Microsoft CEO Satya Nadella.
 The idea was really simple: use software to spend less money and/or make more money.
 Companies wanted to find the most cost-effective source materials, track orders more efficiently, or use the web to reach more customers to increase sales.

 There weren’t really any external barriers to becoming “software companies.”
 Companies just had to hire people who could create software, and they were off and running.
 The only real limit was knowledge about what software could do and the number of people available who could write the code.
 Some industries including financial, healthcare and tech were well ahead of this technology curve.
 But other industries like consumer goods or manufacturing had to catch up.
 This created a “skills gap” that initially forced companies to hire expensive consultants to come in, evaluate the business, tell them where technology could improve service or increase sales, scope the technology needed, and then deliver it.
 This might help a company make more money in the long run or increase efficiencies in certain areas, but it certainly wasn’t quick or cheap.